-In accordance with Government Auditing Standards, we have also issued our report dated December 10, 2019 on our consideration of Pinellas County License Board's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering PCLB's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated March 23, 2021, on our consideration of Pinellas County License Board's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of PCLB's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Pinellas County License Board's internal control over financial reporting and compliance.

-Thomas Howell Ferguson P. a.
+Thomas Howell Ferguson P.A.

-As management of the Pinellas County License Board (PCLB), we offer the readers of the PCLB's financial statements this narrative overview and analysis of the financial performance of PCLB for the fiscal year ended September 30, 2019.
+As management of the Pinellas County License Board (PCLB), we offer the readers of the PCLB's financial statements this narrative overview and analysis of the financial performance of PCLB for the fiscal year ended September 30, 2020.
 It is designed to provide greater accountability to citizens and identify significant changes in financial position and overall results of operations.
 Readers are encouraged to consider the information presented in conjunction with the PCLB's financial statements and footnotes that follow this section.